grpc/grpc-go/README.md

 Note the transport layer API is considered internal to gRPC and has weaker API guarantees than the core API under package `io.grpc`.

-gRPC comes with tree Transport implementations:
+gRPC comes with three Transport implementations:

 1. The [Netty-based](https://github.com/google/grpc-java/blob/master/netty)
    transport is the main transport implementation based on